-NOTE: Not all divisions are offered at every Regional, Open or Classic competition.
+NOTE: Not all divisions are offered at every Regional competition.

-High School Spirit Nationals - Prior qualification through a USA Regional competition, Classic competition or other sanctioned event/process is required in order to attend.
-All performers receive a participation trading pin (or other commemorative item) and sponsorship "give-aways."
+High School Spirit Nationals - Prior qualification through a USA Regional competition or other sanctioned event/process is required in order to attend.
+All performers receive a commemorative participation gift and sponsorship "give-aways."
 Trophies or plaques are awarded to the top teams in each division.
 Individual medallions are awarded to the 1st, 2nd and 3rd place teams in each division.
 An exclusive "Champion" gift is awarded to the first place competitors in each division and a "Champion" banner awarded to the first place team in each division.